-To query these segments at a single point location, simply use the function
+To query these segments at a single point location simply use the function

 Another interesting use of the segmentation data is to augment your tables.
 You can do so by adding a new column to any table called segment (or any other unique name).

-Next, augment your table with the segment description:
+Next augment your table with the segment description:

-To create similar or even better visualizations, you can watch our Data Observatory webinar as many times as you need to!
+To create similar or even better visualizations you can watch our Data Observatory webinar as many times as you need to!

 Today we wanted to announce the availability of this exciting set of layers in the Data Observatory.
-In future blog posts we will explore some of these groupings, what they can tell us about the U.S., and how they can add context and insight into your data.
+In future blog posts we will explore some of these groupings what they can tell us about the U.S. and how they can add context and insight into your data.
 We will also detail how these segments

-For now, happy demographic segment mapping!
+For now happy demographic segment mapping!